-Whether you’re new to AdWords or a wily ol’ veteran, I can pretty much guarantee you will eventually fall victim to Campaign Tunnel Vision.
+Whether you’re new to Google Ads or a wily veteran, I can pretty much guarantee you will eventually fall victim to Campaign Tunnel Vision.
 This little known ailment occurs when you overly focus your attention and effort on just one piece of your sales funnel at the expense of all the other key areas.

 The problem is a lack of congruence.
-And in this article I’ll explain why congruence, above all other tips and tricks, is the secret to success with Google AdWords.
+And in this article, I’ll explain why congruence, above all other tips and tricks, is the secret to success with Google Ads (formerly known as AdWords).

 Why Does Congruence = Success?

-Let’s first start by defining congruence in the context of an AdWords campaign.
+Let’s first start by defining congruence in the context of a Google Ads campaign.
 Congruence is when your ad and landing page perfectly match the intent of the keyword searched.

 Congruence ensures your sales message resonates with your ideal prospect.
 Plus, congruence reduces drop-off through the sales funnel because your prospect receives a consistent and reassuring message that she is going down the correct path to solve her problem.